Research Ethics Board

 The REB meets on the second Monday of each month and submissions are due at the end of each month for review at the next month’s meeting.

 Minimal risk studies for delegated REB review and approval can be submitted at any time of the month.

-Studies of “minimal risk” research is defined as research in which the probability and magnitude of possible harms implied by participation in the research is no greater than those encountered by participants in those aspects of their everyday life that relate to the research (Article 6.2, TCPS2)
+A study of “minimal risk” research is defined as research in which the probability and magnitude of possible harms implied by participation in the research is no greater than those encountered by participants in those aspects of their everyday life that relate to the research (Article 6.2, TCPS2).

 Please see below some documentation that is useful when preparing a research application to MSH.
 The MSH REB Submission Checklist outlines all of the necessary documentation required for study submission.